redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 daemonset.apps/nvidia-operator-validator                       0         0         0       0            0           nvidia.com/gpu.deploy.operator-validator=true                                                                         22s
 ```

+With the daemonset deployed, NVIDIA GPUs have the `nvidia-device-plugin` and can be requested by a container using the `nvidia.com/gpu` resource type.
+The [NVIDIA device plugin](https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file#shared-access-to-gpus) has a number of options, like MIG Strategy, that can be configured for it.

+#### GPU Node Role Label
-(Optional) When the NVIDIA operator completes labeling the nodes, you can add a label to the GPU node Role as `gpu, worker` for readability (cosmetic).
+When the NVIDIA operator completes labeling the nodes, you can add a label to the GPU node Role as `gpu, worker` for readability (cosmetic).
 You may have to rerun this command for multilpe nodes.

 ```sh
 oc label node -l nvidia.com/gpu.machine node-role.kubernetes.io/gpu=''